 For beginners, this connection will simply be learning the steps of the kata, and proper maai.
-Then, with practice, learning the timing of the waza used, learning to develop a spiritual presence in your posture and in your waza, until finally mastering the kata.
-It is at this point the kata can no
+Then, with practice, learning the timing of the waza, learning to develop a spiritual presence in your posture and waza, until finally mastering the kata.
+It is at this point the kata can no longer be viewed as "a dance" and the connection between the two roles simply as "winner and loser", but as an actual battle between two opponents.
+This is the ultimate goal of the kata; to teach us how to perform waza correctly and efficiently against our opponent in a calm and accurate fashion, but with the spirit and presence of two people who are striking and reacting as if their lives depended on it.

-7 The relationship between the uchidachi and shidachi is difficult to fully understand, especially in modern times as the type of respect and devotion usually associated with it is rarely seen.
+The relationship between the uchidachi and shidachi is difficult to fully understand, especially in modern times as the type of respect and devotion usually associated with it is rarely seen.